sandbox-js/examples/README.md

 We encourage you to start here and customize these examples and adapt them to suit your needs as you explore the API.

-- __./examples/js-api:__ Introduces the core areas of the JavaScript API.

-- __./examples/tutorial:__ Introduces the top-level R analytics services exposed on the DeployR API.
+- __./examples/tutorial:__ Introduces the three RBroker runtimes available.
+These runtimes are identified as:

+ 1. Discrete Task Runtime
+ 2. Pooled Task Runtime
+ 3. Background Task Runtime

 Running
 -------